 Through the curriculum, our assemblies and our own faith, we teach the children Tolerance of those of Different Faiths and Beliefs.
 We invite other faith leaders and young members of other faiths, to come into school and talk to our pupils about their faith experience.
 We visit other places of worship.
 At St. James’ we actively challenge pupils or adults who express opinions that are contrary to our ethos and the ‘British values’ outlined above.

-Should you be concerned about extremist views within the school or feel that the school is not promoting British Values, please contact the school office and ask to speak with Mrs Bosher, Head Teacher.
+Should you be concerned about extremist views within the school or feel that the school is not promoting British Values, please contact the school office.